JFParra/document-upload/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Future Considerations

+1. If needed add some state management (Redux, Recoil, etc)
+2. Add tests (unit, component, E2E)
+3. Add GitHub actions to run any linting, formatting, and testing on PR (CI/CD)
+4. Incorporate a more robust theme, so that its defined one place and the same standard is used through app and components
+5. Incorporate new feautes